 Barbara’s Bakery has been making gluten-free cereals for decades now.
 Some popular choices for your children are their Honey Rice Puffins and Multigrain Puffins cereals.
 Adults may prefer Barbara’s Corn Flakes, or Brown Rice Crisps cereals.
 Barbara’s also has a commitment to the Non-GMO Project, to verify that all of their products meet the project’s standards for wholesomeness.

 Kashi believes in innovative nutrition that is derived from plants.
 They are also mindful of and support sustainable and ethical farming practices.
 Kashi offers a few gluten-free cereals including Indigo Morning Gluten-Free Corn Cereal and Simply Maize Organic Corn Cereal.
-One of Kashi’s newest gluten-free cereals is Go Lean Clusters that are made of popped sorghum, crispy yellow peas, smashed red beans and pepitas mixed in real vanilla.
+One of Kashi’s newest gluten-free cereals is Go Lean Clusters that are made of popped sorghum, crispy yellow peas, smashed red beans, and pepitas mixed in real vanilla.
 This sounds like a great cereal to take along on a hike or walk.
 Kashi’s cereals are also Non-GMO Project verified.

 6. Arrowhead Mills Maple Buckwheat Flakes

-Arrowhead Mills is primarily known for their stone-milled organic baking products.
+Arrowhead Mills is primarily known for its stone-milled organic baking products.
 But they also have two gluten-free cereals and proudly display a gluten-free label on these and their other gluten-free baking products as a symbol of their commitment to integrity and purity of the ingredients.
 They carefully monitor their production sites to make sure that there is no possibility of cross-contamination.

 Arrowhead Mills has been making their Organic Gluten-Free Maple Buckwheat Flakes for many years now, and recently added the new Organic Gluten-Free Sprouted Corn Flakes.